For your health and ours, Sunscape Farms operates using non-GMO, sustainable growing practices. Is Sunscape Farms Organic?

 In the few cases where we are forced to use a non-Organic material to save our crop from a disease or fungus, it is one that also breaks down rapidly.
 We only apply it in the foliar stages of the plant's growth (when there is no fruit or vegetable on the plant yet) to ensure no residue on the product you buy.

 To avoid any dangerous chemical residue, we use little, if any, pesticides to fight New York's insects.
 We typically use organic biological insect controls instead of relying on commercial chemicals.
-Biological insect controls are harmless insects that feed on harmful insects.
+Biological insect controls are beneficial insects that feed on harmful insects.

 In addition to all the practices described above, where applicable we use organic fish and seaweed fertilizers so that we can provide you with better quality nutritious produce.